kevshakes/podcast-summarizer-frontend/README.md

 # Podcast Summarizer Large Language Model (LLM) Application

-Repo for the Notebooks and the frontend for an AI/LLM App built on Open AI, Built on Open AI, Modal and deployed on Streamlit
+Repo for the Notebooks and the frontend for an AI/LLM App built on Open AI, Built on Open AI, Modal, and deployed on Streamlit

 # What to Expect
 - Learn how to create and deploy LLM (Large Language Model) applications that enhance user experiences.